Burton2000/Awesome-DeepLearning-Tutorials/links_to_fixes.md

 - http://stackoverflow.com/questions/30170468/how-to-run-spyder-in-virtual-environment

 ## Install tensorflow on Windows ##
+To run Tensorflow on Windows you need python 3.5.2, the best way to install Tensorflow is to create an anaconda environment running 3.5.2.
+To create this environment and install Tensorflow in it do the following:

 - Install Anaconda
 - Open Anaconda prompt
-- `conda create --name nameofenv python=3.5.2 anaconda` (create python env of 3.5.2 called nameofenv <- you can change this)
+- `conda create --name nameofenv python=3.5.2 anaconda` (create python env of 3.5.2 called nameofenv <- you can change this to something else)
 - Open Anaconda prompt for your newly created environment (will be in start menu)
 - `pip install --ignore-installed --upgrade https://storage.googleapis.com/tensorflow/windows/gpu/tensorflow_gpu-1.2.1-cp35-cp35m-win_amd64.whl ` go to here to get latest version of this link https://www.tensorflow.org/install/install_windows

+To use this created environment with Tensorflow within Pycharm we must change the Pycharm interpreter settings.
+This is done as follows:

+- Open your Pycharm project
+- File -> Settings
+- Click on Project Interpreter under Project:
+- Click the Settings wheel then 'Add local'
+- Find the python.exe for your created environment (this locaton can be found by opening an Anaconda prompt of your environment where it will tell you where to look)
+- Select the python.exe of your created environment
+- Done!

 ## Change home folder and remove token access in Jupyter Notebook ##
 `jupyter notebook --ip=* --generate-config`